animatedmax/spring-data-geode/src/main/markdown/reference/mapping.md

 <div class="paragraph">

-Be sure to use the full path of the {data-store-name} Region, as defined with the {sdg-name} XML namespace by using the `id` or `name` attributes of the `<*-region>` element.
+Be sure to use the full path of the GemFire Region, as defined with the Spring Data for GemFire XML namespace by using the `id` or `name` attributes of the `<*-region>` element.

 </div>